A broken kneecap occurs when the small round bone (patella) that sits over the front of your knee joint breaks.

-If you have a severe fracture, or if your tendon is torn, you may need surgery to repair or replace your kneecap.
+If you have a severe fracture, or if your tendon is torn, you will need surgery to repair the injuries.

-Sit with your knee raised at least 4 times a day.
-This will help reduce swelling and muscle atrophy
+Sit with your knee raised above heart level at least 4 times a day.
+This will help reduce swelling and muscle atrophy.

 Ice your knee.
 Make an ice pack by putting ice cubes in a plastic bag and wrapping a cloth around it.